mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 > He encounters situations without getting stuck – with every move he has the ability to assert himself.

-In order to assert yourself, you have to see thoughts, phenomena – which are manifested in the light – and also phenomena are not phenomena, because phenomena are based on the truth, equality; which [is the meaning of] “the whole world doesn’t hide it”.
-So “he encounters the situation without getting stuck”: You cannot be stuck with either one of them.
+In order to assert yourself, you have to see thoughts [or] phenomena which are manifested in the light – and also phenomena are not phenomena, because phenomena are based on the truth, equality.
+Which [is the meaning of] “the whole world doesn’t hide it”.
+So “he encounters the situation without getting stuck”: you cannot be stuck with either one of them.

-So-called *phenomena*: if you see phenomena, you cannot believe in the phenomena which is something real.
+So-called phenomena: if you see phenomena, you cannot believe in the phenomena which is something real.
 If you see the form of dance, you cannot be stuck with only the form of the dance.
-You have to see something more than the form of dance shown by the performance, dancer: that is called “beauty of art”.
+You have to see something more than the form of dance shown by the performance [or the] dancer: that is called “beauty of art”.
 But we don’t know what the beauty of art is, because it doesn’t have any color, or smell.
 Only when you have your own eyes, you can see it.
 If you *don’t* have [your own eyes], you cannot see it.
-That’s why the dancer, and also audience who are interested in dance, very naturally try to practice: to understand how beautiful dance is.
+That’s why the dancer, and also the audience who are interested in dance, very naturally try to practice: to understand how beautiful dance is.

-In order to practice, even though you don’t understand, you have to continually see the dance, again and again.
+In order to practice, even if you don’t understand, you have to continually see the dance, again and again.
 This is one of the practices as a dancer: you have to constantly practice every day, according to the teacher’s suggestions.
 Regardless of whether you have to do it this way or that way, you have to practice.
 Because you as a dancer cannot perform dance [as] just a form of dance; you have to perform dance as a form but simultaneously as the beauty of dance *within* the form of dance.

 That’s why you cannot be stuck with either one of them.
 You cannot always manifest the beauty of dance without the form of dance; so you have to use the form of dance which is constantly changing, appearing and disappearing, just like a bubble.

 If the form of dance is just like a bubble, is it not so important?
 Can you ignore it?
 No, you cannot ignore it.
 So you have to use [it] with your best, you have to perform the forms of dance as they really are.
 And then you have to manifest the beauty of dance.

 So that is why it says here, “He encounters situations without getting stuck.”
-Whatever you do – washing your face, even when you walk on the street – and encounter the situation so-called severe weather, winter, [like] trees on the mountains in the severe weather.
+Whatever you do: washing your face, even walking on the street... and encountering the so-called severe winter weather, [like] trees on the mountains in the severe weather.
 You cannot handle the severe weather, so-called Minnesota winter, according to your feeling and emotions.
 If you deal with winter like this, you cannot live here. *[Laughter.]* But make your mind calm and see the severe winter.
 It’s beautiful!
 You have never known it before.

 I have been already ten years in Minnesota: gradually I understand. *[Laughter.]* I love very much severe winter.
 And each different change of the seasons are really beautiful in Minnesota.